styler00dollar/VSGAN-tensorrt-docker/README.md

 ```
 python main.py
 ```
+## ncnn
 If you want to use ncnn, then you need to set up your own os for this and install dependencies manually.
-I tried to create a docker, but it isn't working properly.
+I tried to create a docker, but it isn't working properly. **WARNING: It seems like some videos result in a broken output.
+It will render, but the output will look bad.
+One certain webm video always failed for me, despite it working with other (non-ncnn) models.
+Re-rendering it into mkv made it work again.
+If your output looks broken, consider re-rendering your video with ffmpeg.**

 Instructions for Manjaro:
 ```
 yay -S vapoursynth-git ffms2 ncnn

 # nvidia
 yay -S nvidia-utils
 # amd